 Miriam focuses on projects that involve patents and trade secrets with a specific focus in patent landscapes.
 She has worked on various projects that include engineering, pharmaceuticals, biopharmaceutical drugs, medical devices, hydrogen fuel cells, solar energy, alternative energy, nanoparticles, chemical compounds, polymer chemistry, and database storage.

-Dr. Gillett-Kunnath has previously worked with technology commercialization and patent landscape analysis through the NYS Science + Technology Law Center at Syracuse University College of Law and NYS Pre-Seed Workshop.
+Miriam has previously worked with technology commercialization and patent landscape analysis through Syracuse University College of Law's New York State Science & Technology Law Center and NYS Pre-Seed Workshop.

-- Participated in several Pre-seed workshops on technology commercialization at High Tech Rochester, The Tech Garden (Syracuse), PSW Binghamton University, PSW Buffalo LifeSciences, and PSW Buffalo Advance Materials.
+- Participated in several pre-seed workshops on technology commercialization at High Tech Rochester, The Tech Garden (Syracuse), PSW Binghamton University, PSW Buffalo LifeSciences, and PSW Buffalo Advance Materials.

-- Planned, developed and published an organo-functionalization of Zintl clusters video manual that is the first of its kind in this field.
+- Planned, developed, and published an organo-functionalization of Zintl clusters video manual that is the first of its kind in this field.